Kai Winding: Biography

 In 1954, at the urging of producer Ozzie Cadena, Winding began a long association with Johnson, recording trombone duets for Savoy Records, then Columbia.
 He experimented with instruments in brass ensembles.
 The album Jay & Kai + 6 (1956) featured a trombone octet and the trombonium.
 He composed and arranged many of the works he and Johnson recorded.

 During the 1960s, Winding began an association with Verve Records and producer Creed Taylor.
-He released the first version of "Time Is On My Side" in 1963 before it was recorded by Irma Thomas and The Rolling Stones.
-His best selling recording from this period is "More," the theme from the movie Mondo Cane, which reached number 8 in the Billboard Hot 100 and remained his only entry here.
-Arranged and conducted by Claus Ogerman, "More" featured what is probably the first appearance of the French electronic music instrument the ondioline on an American recording.
+He released the first version of "Time Is on My Side" in 1963 before it was recorded by Irma Thomas and The Rolling Stones.
+His best selling recording from this period is "More", the theme from the movie Mondo Cane, which reached number eight in the Billboard Hot 100 and remained his only entry there.
+Arranged and conducted by Claus Ogerman, "More" featured what is probably the first appearance of the French electronic instrument the ondioline on an American recording.
 Although Winding was credited with playing the ondioline, guitarist Vinnie Bell, who worked on the session, claimed that it was played by Jean-Jacques Perrey, a pioneer of electronic music.
 Winding experimented with ensembles again, recorded solo albums, and one album of country music with the Anita Kerr Singers.
 He followed Creed Taylor to A&M/CTI and made more albums with J. J. Johnson.
-He was a member of the all-star jazz group Giants of Jazz in 1971.
+He was a member of the all-star jazz group The Giants of Jazz in 1971.

-His son, Jai Winding, is a keyboardist who has worked as a session musician, writer and producer in Los Angeles.
+His son, Jai Winding, is a keyboardist who has worked as a session musician, writer, and producer in Los Angeles.

-Kai Winding was taken to a hospital because of a reoccurring brain disease that he was informed about while in Yonkers, New York, and later died from complications in May 1983.
+Kai Winding was taken to a hospital because of a recurring brain disease that he was informed about while in Yonkers, New York, and later died from complications in May 1983.